Submissions opening soon for BNE and MEL

 Please, at least watch the first video.

-2. The other videos go into great detail (hint - speed up the videos to 1.5x speed) about our ethos, and what will give you the best chance of being accepted.
+2. The other videos go into more detail on our ethos and what gives a submission the best chance of being accepted.
+Worth watching at 1.5x speed if you're short on time.

 3. Click through, and complete the ConfEngine submission process for the city you wish to submit for.